Sydney Trains rolling stock: Eveleigh Maintenance Depot (Green)

-No trains are currently being maintained at Eveleigh, however the NSW TrainLink D sets are temporarily based here while they undergo acceptance testing.
+No trains are currently being maintained at Eveleigh, however the Mariyung D sets are temporarily based here while they undergo acceptance testing.

 Kangy Angy Maintenance Centre

-Kangy Angy Maintenance Centre was built to maintain the NSW TrainLink D sets, after opening in 2021 on the Central Coast & Newcastle Line.
+Kangy Angy Maintenance Centre was built to maintain the Mariyung D sets, after opening in 2021 on the Central Coast & Newcastle Line.

 Auburn Heavy Maintenance Centre (Formerly Auburn MainTrain)

-Sydney Trains carry out maintenance to the various types of sets they maintain at the depot to which the train concerned is allocated but major work may be done at Auburn Heavy Maintenance Centre.
+Sydney Trains carry out maintenance to the various types of sets they maintain at the depot to which the train concerned is allocated but major work may be done at Auburn Maintenance Centre.

 Auburn Maintenance Centre (stickers only)

 The following trains are maintained at Auburn Maintenance Centre by Downer Rail: